fws-science-applications/Species-Index/README.md

 # Species-Index
 Species Index for the SECAS BP 2021 Update

-Within this repository are the following artificats:
+Within this repository are the following artifacts:
 #Compressed folder containing the .tiff version of the Species Index - this is the final dataset product
 #FAQ Document - contains a summary of the dataset
 #Python script used to create the final index